-Battery enclosures must be equipped with a forced ventilation system rated at a minimum of 280 L/min exhaust flow.
+Battery enclosures may be equipped with a forced ventilation system.
 Such ventilation systems must pull exhaust to the exterior of the solar car and must be directly connected to the exterior of the vehicle away from any airstream that may reach the driver.
 The ventilation system shall be powered by the battery system.
-It must operate whenever the battery system is electrically connected to the solar car or to the solar array.
-In the event of a Battery Protection Trip, provisions should be made to power this fan from the Supplemental battery.
+In the event of a Battery Protection Fault, provisions should be made to power this fan from the Supplemental battery.